JMencius/Arrow/SRA_status/scripts/sra_bam_availability.md

-## Notice
+## Note
-<mark> Note: one may get different exact number may change due to different search date, some accession of the SRA will be deleted or added, so the exact number changes a little bit. </mark>
+<mark> Note: one may get different exact number may change due to different search date, some accession of the SRA will be deleted or added, causing slight changes in total counts, but the proportion will remain comparable. </mark>